practicajs/practica/docs/blog/pattern-to-reconsider/index.md

 Code example of catch and handler

-## 8. Reading environment variables in all the code layers
+## 8. Package.lock OR Reading environment variables in all the code layers

 The Monorepo market is hot like fire.
 Weirdly, now when the demand for Monoreps is exploding, one of the leading libraries - Lerna- has just retired.
 When looking closely, it might not be just a coincidence - With so many disruptive and shiny features brought on by new vendors, Lerna